-For the CELR data there is ambiguity in what is recorded for estimated daily fishing duration, and it has not been used in past standardisations as a measure of effort, instead the number of divers has been used.
-However, there is evidence that the fishing duration for a diver changes over time, and because of this a subset of the data was selected for which the recorded fishing duration was less ambiguous.
-The criteria used to subset the data were: (i) just one diver or (ii) fishing duration >= 8 hours and number of divers >=2.
-This data subset was used for the CELR standardisation using estimated daily catch and effort as either number of divers or estimated fishing duration (both were offered to the standardisation model).
+For the CELR data (1990-2001) there is ambiguity in what is recorded for estimated daily fishing duration (total fishing duration for all divers), and it has not been used in past standardisations as a measure of effort; instead the number of divers has been used.
+However, there is evidence that the fishing duration for a diver changes over time, and because of this criteria were used to identify records for which the recorded fishing duration should predominantly be recorded correctly.
+The criteria used to subset the data were: (i) just one diver or (ii) fishing duration ≥ 8 hours and number of divers ≥ 2 .
+For the other records the recorded fishing duration was multiplied by the number of diver.
+The data set consisting of predominantly correct records for the recorded fishing duration, and others with the recorded fishing duration scaled up by the number of divers was used for the CELR standardisation using estimated daily catch and effort as estimated fishing duration.

-For the PCELR data the unit of catch was diver catch, with effort as diver duration.
+For the PCELR data (2002-2017) the unit of catch was diver catch, with effort as diver duration.

-FIN codes were used to select a core group of fishers from the CELR data, with the requirement that there be a minimum of 5 records per year for a minimum of 2 years to qualify for the core fisher group.
-This retained 80% of the catch over 1990-2001.
+FIN codes were used to select a core group of fishers from the CELR data, with the requirement that there be a minimum of 7 records per year for a minimum of 2 years to qualify for the core fisher group.
+This retained 84% of the catch over 1990-2001.
 For the PCELR data the FIN was also used to select a core group of fishers, with the requirement that there be a minimum of 20 records per year for a minimum of 3 years.
-This retained 89% of the catch over 2002-2013.
+This retained 87% of the catch over 2002-2017.

-For the CELR data year was forced into the model and other predictor variables offered to the model were FIN, statistical area (024, 025, 026, 030), month, fishing duration (as a cubic polynomial), number of divers, and a month: area interaction.
-For the PCELR data fishing year was forced into the model and variables offered to the model were month, diver key, FIN statistical area, diver duration (third degree polynomial), and diving conditions.
+For the CELR data, year was forced into the model and other predictor variables offered to the model were FIN, Statistical Area (025, 027, 029, 030), month and fishing duration (as a cubic polynomial),.
+For the PCELR data, fishing year was forced into the model and variables offered to the model were month, diver key, FIN statistical area, diver duration (third degree polynomial), and diving conditions.

-The standardised CPUE from the CELR data have a bump in 1991 but is relatively flat for the first four years, then declines to 40-50% of its initial level (Figure 3-top).
-The standardised CPUE from the PCELR data show a 60% increase from 2002 to 2013 (Figure 3-bottom).
+The standardised CPUE from the CELR data shows an increase from 1990 to 1991 followed by a steady decline through to 2001 at which point it is 49% of its initial 1990 level (Figure 3-top).
+The standardised CPUE from the PCELR data shows a 74% increase from 2002 to 2014 then a slight decline from 2014 to 2017.
+This 13% decline between 2014 and 2017 is not unexpected and is most likely due to the commercial fishers voluntarily increasing the minimum harvest size (Figure 3-bottom).

-Figure 3: The standardised CPUE indices with 95% confidence intervals for the early CELR/FSU series [Continued on next page].

-Figure 3 [Continued]: The standardised CPUE indices with 95% confidence intervals for the recent PCELR series
+Figure 3: The standardised CPUE indices with 95% confidence intervals for the CELR series covering 1990-2001 (blue line for top-figure).
+The standardised CPUE indices with 95% confidence intervals for the PCELR series covering 2002-2017 (blue line for bottom-figure).
+For both indices the unstandardised geometric CPUE is calculated as catch divided by fishing duration.

 The relative abundance of paua in PAU 5B has also been estimated from a number of independent research diver surveys (RDSI) undertaken in various years between 1993 and 2007.
 The survey strata included Ruggedy, Waituna, Codfish, Pegasus, Lords, and East Cape.
-These data were not included in the assessment because there is concern that the data are not a reliable index of abundance.
+These data were included in the assessment although there is concern that the data are not a reliable index of abundance.